About

 Projects

-The first open-source AI model for malware detection.
-Classifies binaries, scripts, and source using capabilities extracted by cleave.
+ClamAV-style local scanner for AI-based malware detection.
+Classifies binaries, scripts, and source using open models like azoth, fed by capabilities extracted from cleave.

 • cleave stable